Climate Change Research

 IF CO2 IS NATURAL, HOW DOES NATURE REGULATE IT?

 If undisturbed by human activity, nature manages a massive and complicated carbon cycle that results in equilibrium of CO2 levels.
-Some natural functions of the planet and its vegetation emit CO2 into the atmosphere while others absorb it.
+Some natural functions of the planet and its vegetation emit CO2 into the atmosphere, while others absorb it.

 Carbon storage is referred to as a “stock” or “pool.”
 The largest stocks are the continental crusts and upper mantle of the Earth.
 Earth’s vegetation and oceans (the second and third largest stocks respectively) are responsible for storing and pulling large amounts of CO2 out of our atmosphere.
 All vegetation does not have the same carbon appetite or storage practice.
-Warm, tropical regions tend to store carbon above-ground and have some of the fastest turnover of that carbon, while the cool, boreal forests have large stores of belowground carbon and can hold that carbon for—on average—more than three times longer than tropical forests.

 HOW ARE ATMOSPHERIC CO2 LEVELS MEASURED?